9:00am to 5:00pm Central Time

 CURRENT RESIDENT REPORTING: Resident records should be updated for the following reasons during their residency: when you are presented with an NSF check; late rent payments; upon receipt of a 30-day notice; noise complaints; when you present the resident with an eviction notice; upon a skip discovery; or any other lease violations.

 FORMER RESIDENT REPORTING: Upon resident vacating your property, you must complete the RESIDENT REPORTING FORM by adding move-out date and residential performance.
-This may be completed via our website, or by completing a Resident Reporting Form and faxing or mailing it to our current address.
+This may be completed via our website.

 NEGLIGENCE IN REPORTING RESIDENTS: As a service to our subscribers, Tenant Data strives to maintain the area’s largest and most comprehensive resident performance database.
 Understanding and acknowledging that Tenant Data relies upon the accuracy of the information that you provide, you have a duty to report accurate and complete information to Tenant Data.
 If at any time you determine that any information previously provided to Tenant Data is incomplete or inaccurate, you must provide revised complete and accurate information to Tenant Data immediately.
 If you report information to Tenant Data regarding a delinquent account that has been turned over to collection, you must, within 90 days, provide Tenant Data with the month and year that the delinquency commenced.